-Interest is charged on additional tax owed at the rate of 1% per month from the due date of your return (April 17, 2000).
+Interest is charged on additional tax owed at the rate of 1% per month from the due date of your return (April 16, 2001).
 Figure the interest charge on the additional tax you owe.
-In the area below line 64, write in the amount of interest.
+In the area below line 67, write in the amount of interest.
 Label it "interest charge."

-Sign and date your amended return at the bottom of the page.
+Sign and date your amended return in the space provided on page 3.
 Your spouse must also sign if it is a joint return.